Did AI Cancel Your Michigan Auto Policy After a Crash?

 What you may be owed

-If you were already injured when the carrier walked away, your PIP medical, wage loss, and replacement-services benefits are still owed under MCL 500.3107 and 500.3107a, subject to the coverage you chose.
-If the carrier refuses to pay, penalty interest and attorney fees may be available.
+If you were already injured when the carrier walked away, your PIP medical, wage loss, and replacement-services benefits are still owed under MCL 500.3107 and 500.3107a, subject to the coverage level you chose.
+If the carrier refuses to pay, simple 12 percent penalty interest under MCL 500.3142 and attorney fees under MCL 500.3148(1) (when the refusal or delay is unreasonable) may be available.
 If the rescission unfairly leaves you without coverage, the Michigan Assigned Claims Plan may step in under MCL 500.3173a, with strict deadlines.
-The deadline to file written notice of your PIP claim is generally one year under MCL 500.3145.
-The deadline to sue the at-fault driver in tort is generally three years under MCL 600.5805.
+Two clocks matter.
+Written notice of your PIP claim is generally required within one year of the crash under MCL 500.3145(1).
+The deadline to sue the at-fault driver for pain and suffering is generally three years under MCL 600.5805, but only if your injury meets the serious-impairment threshold under MCL 500.3135 (the McCormick standard).

 ਅਕਸਰ ਪੁੱਛੇ ਜਾਂਦੇ ਸਵਾਲ